birkin/mcp_agent_tutorial_project/README.md

 - "Model Context Protocol (MCP) using Ollama" (MCP Servers using Local LLMs tutorial) -- by Mehul Gupta _(Mar 29, 2025)_
 - [link](https://medium.com/data-science-in-your-pocket/model-context-protocol-mcp-using-ollama-e719b2d9fd7a)
+- it's a pretty short tutorial, but there's a lot I didn't understand fully and so researched a lot along the way.

 ## setting up Ollama